-But starting a new calendar this month has me thinking about my schedule.
+But staring at a new calendar page this month has me thinking about my schedule.
 I’d like that to be simple, too.
 Wouldn’t you?

 When someone asks you how you’re doing, do you say “busy”?